swissclubto/swissclubto.github.io/_pages/inmemoriam.md

 ---

 Please {% include email.html addr="benjamin.wuethrich@swissclubtoronto.ca"
-text="reach out to us" %} if you'd like for us to post an obituary.
+text="reach out to us" %} if you'd like for us to post an obituary for a member of the Swiss community in Toronto.